Mqtth3w/Forwarder-Telegram-bot/README.md

 ## How to deploy the bot completely free ([Cloudflare](https://www.cloudflare.com/) based)
 It can handle 100k requests for free per day (Cloudflare limits).
+The setup only takes 10 minutes even though it seems endless.

 - Create a new bot on telegram with [@BotFather](https://telegram.me/BotFather).
 Save the api token for future use.
 - Create a Cloudflare account and click add a website or application.